Calculate your Total Daily Energy Expenditure to find out how many calories you burn per day based on your activity level and metabolic rate.

 Once you know your TDEE, you can set appropriate calorie targets for your goals.
 Create a deficit for weight loss, surplus for weight gain, or eat at maintenance to preserve your current weight.
 Monitor your progress and adjust as needed.

-TDEE (Total Daily Energy Expenditure) is the total number of calories you burn in a day, including your Basal Metabolic Rate (BMR) and calories burned through physical activity, exercise, and daily movement.
+TDEE (Total Daily Energy Expenditure) is the total number of calories your body burns in a 24-hour period, including your BMR plus calories burned through physical activity, exercise, and daily movement.